vbp1/pgclone.sh/README.md

 **Note:**
-You must set `PGPASSWORD` in the environment for database authentication.
+You must provide a password in **one** of two ways:
+1. Set environment variable `PGPASSWORD` (takes priority).
+2. Have a readable `~/.pgpass` file with the appropriate entry.
+If neither is supplied the script will refuse to start.

 ---